Cheatsheet-lang/Octave/README.md

 clear a     % Deletes the variable a save variable.mat a;    % Saves the variable a in the file save variable.txt a -ascii;    % Saves the variable a in human readable

+pause;      % Go into an infinte sleep mode, by pressing enter you can return to prompt
 ```

 ## Basic Operations